Taijj/PG-Wiki/Lygea/Völker/Die Titanier/Die Zwielichter/Titania.md

-As the older twin of the [[Die Zwielichter|Twilights]], Titania is an important character throughout the history of Lygea.
-She plays a role in many stories in the lygean universe, and this article only gives a brief overview of her common traits.
+Titania is the progenitor of the [[Die Titanier|Titanian]] race and the older twin of the [[Die Zwielichter|Twilights]].
+She is a very important character throughout the history of Lygea.
+She plays a role in many stories in the lygean universe and therefore this article only gives a brief overview of her common traits.
 # General
 --- start-multi-column: Overview01
 ```column-settings